SimVascular/simvascular.github.io-archive/source/documentation/svfsi/main/_input.md

 ##Input file format

 **svFSI** uses plain-text input file.
-This input file will defined the physics solved, mesh, linear solver, bounary conditions and general simulation parameters.
+This input file will define the physics solved, mesh, linear solver, boundary conditions and general simulation parameters.

-Structurally, all input files are composed of three parts
+Structurally, all input files are composed of three parts:

-1. General simulaiton parameters, such as time step size, format of results, location of results etc.
+1. General simulation parameters, such as time step size, format of results, location of results etc.

-2. Mesh information, such as volumetric mesh, surface mesh, scaling factor etc
+2. Mesh information, such as volumetric mesh, surface mesh, scaling factor etc.

 3. Equations.
-In this part, users will define the physics solved (fluid, strucutre, electrophysiology etc.), boundary conditions, linear solver etc.
+In this part, users will define the physics solved (fluid, structure, electrophysiology etc.), boundary conditions, linear solver etc.

-Here, we use the input file for a 2D channel flow *(add line)* as an exmaple to demonstrate the structure of the input files.
+Here, we use the input file for [the 3D pipe flow with RCR boundary condition](https://github.com/SimVascular/svFSI-Tests/blob/master/04-fluid/01-pipe3D_RCR/svFSI.inp) as an example to demonstrate the structure of the input files.

 ```
 #----------------------------------------------------------------